 - a.
 Beach Flags (batons) shall be made of tubular material approximately 250mm to 350mm in length and between 12.5mm and 25mm in diameter.
-They shall be colored to facilitate sighting and have a contrasting colored stripe of approximately 40mm width located some 100mm from one end. - b.
+They shall be colored to facilitate sighting and have a contrasting-colored stripe of approximately 40mm width located some 100mm from one end. - b.
 Apparel shorts and shirts and/or swimming apparel which comply with the team uniform requirements, may be worn at the competitor's discretion.
-Team competition caps shall be worn at all times.
+Team competition caps shall be always worn.